Understanding the Kaltura Application Framework (KAF)

 KAF uses two types of roles:

-Applicative Role: Determines what the user can do within KAF (for example, uploading content).
+Applicative Role: Determines what the user can do within KAF, such as uploading content.

 In the example below: